 The best questions to study from are those that will most closely resemble the questions that appear on the SAT.
 The SAT is unlike tests you've taken in school and its format is unique; the more comfortable you get with correctly answering the types of questions that will be on the SAT, the better you're likely to do on the test.

 A huge flaw of many test prep books is that their practice questions are either much harder or much easier than those you’ll find on the SAT.
 Also, some books present questions in a different format than that of the SAT.

 Instead of relying on those sources to prepare, you should focus on studying with more realistic practice problems.
-Undoubtedly, you should use the four official practice tests provided by the College Board.
+Undoubtedly, you should use the official practice tests provided by the College Board.

 Also, Khan Academy has partnered with the College Board and provides many realistic practice questions.

 Furthermore, the official PSAT practice test has quality practice questions.

 And because there are striking similarities between the SAT and ACT, you can use official ACT tests in your studying.
 SAT Reading and Writing are very similar to ACT Reading and ACT English.